thiagojcb/DuneTriggerAlgs/README.md

  - The time at which the readout should start
  - The time at which the readout should end
  - The time at which the decision was made
- - What APA should be readout with a bitfield.
-Each bitfield index correspond to an APA, when the byte is high, that means that APA should be readout, for example: `000 001` means that the APA 0 should be readout in a configuration where there is only 6 APAs.
+ - What APA should be readout with a bitset, similar to the TriggerCandidate